 Ground anchors

-Anchors are used whenever high tensile forces must be transferred into the ground.
+Anchors are used whenever large tensile forces need to be transferred into the ground.

-Typical applications include the tie-back anchoring of excavation support systems and retaining walls, slope and rock stabilization measures, as well as the anchoring of bridge abutments or wind turbine towers.
+Typical applications include the back anchoring of excavation support systems and retaining walls, slope and rock stabilization, as well as the anchoring of bridge abutments and wind turbine towers.

-The prestressing force applied at the anchor head by means of hydraulic stressing equipment is transferred into a load-bearing soil layer via the free length tendon and the grout body.
-The resulting anchor force therefore acts actively on the anchored structural element, meaning that no displacement of the structure is required for the anchor to become effective.
+The prestressing force applied hydraulically at the anchor head is transferred through the free stressing length and the grout body into a load-bearing soil layer.
+The resulting anchor force therefore acts actively on the anchored structure, meaning that no displacement of the structural element is required for the anchor to become effective.